Pipedream with Dylan Pierce

 00:04:15 - Dylan Pierce

 Yeah.
 And just to make it clear, this is not a forced path in the app.
 You could totally use it without AI.
-This is just a kind of quick start and an already really fast process
+This is just a kind of quick start to an already really fast process.

 00:04:29 - Anthony Campolo

-to build based on understanding a site to scrape it, I think is what you're kind of describing.
+To build based on understanding a site to scrape it, I think, is what you're kind of describing.
 And that to me sounds really useful because this is something that ChatGPT lacked for a while.
 They gave browser support for a certain amount of time and it worked really poorly, and then they took the feature away for a while.
 So this is something they've really struggled with.
-So I'll be curious to see how well this works.
-Like, look at a webpage and understand it.
+So I'll be curious to see how well this works, like looking at a webpage and understanding it.

 00:04:55 - Dylan Pierce